prysmaticlabs/documentation/website/docs/security-best-practices.md

 The following principles apply generally to staking security:

  - **Keep it simple**.
 Over-engineered solutions tend to increase risk.
  - **Stay up to date**.
 At a minimum, join the [prysm-dev Google Group](https://groups.google.com/g/prysm-dev) to receive important updates related to client security and maintenance.
 We encourage all stakers to join the Prysm discord and [r/ethstaker](https://www.reddit.com/r/ethstaker).
-Visit the [Learning Resources](todo) TODO section at the end of this guide for a short list of resources that we recommend visiting periodically.
+Visit the [Learning Resources](#learning-resources) section at the end of this guide for a short list of resources that we recommend visiting periodically.
  - **Testnet first**.
-Harden your configuration using testnet [1] TODO before staking with real ETH on mainnet.
+Harden your configuration using testnet [<a href='#footnote-1'>1</a>] before staking with real ETH on mainnet.
  - **Simulate risk events**.
 For each of the aspects within this document, simulate risk events and document your own risk mitigation plans.
-You can use the [risk mitigation worksheet](todo) TODO located at the end of this guide.
+You can use the [risk mitigation worksheet](#mitigation-worksheet) located at the end of this guide.
  - **Proactively manage risk** You can't completely eliminate risk, but you can minimize it by following the best practices within this guide.
  - **If you’re not sure, ask**.
 The Prysm Discord and [r/ethstaker](https://www.reddit.com/r/ethstaker) subreddit are full of people who genuinely enjoy helping out.